MattKevan/uxlift/_topics/the-double-diamond-strategy-and-execution.md

 ---
 title: 'The Double Diamond: Strategy + Execution of the Right Solution'
-intro: The ‘Double Diamond’ process maps the divergent and convergent stages of a design process.
+description: The ‘Double Diamond’ process maps the divergent and convergent stages of a design process.
 Created by The British Design Council, it describes modes of thinking that designers use.
 image: "/assets/images/thoughtworks.png"